plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Relationships

-* a Jivs Validation Callback invokes application integration code.
+* a Jivs validation callback invokes application integration code.
 * the Dispatcher Function locates interested UI Consumers.
-* a UI Consumer exposes its Presentation Function.
+* each UI Consumer exposes a Presentation Function.
 * the Presentation Function applies that consumer's presentation through DOM, CSS, ARIA, or equivalent UI mechanisms.

 ### Emphasis

 * Keep Jivs separate from presentation.
+* **Dispatcher Function** and **Presentation Function** are the terms taught by this document.
 * The Dispatcher Function distributes validation state; it does not render widgets.
-* Each UI Consumer owns its Presentation Function.
+* A UI Consumer owns its Presentation Function.
-* Presentation Functions may update DOM content, expose CSS state, manage visibility, or update accessibility attributes.
+* Presentation Functions can update DOM content, expose CSS state, manage visibility, and update accessibility attributes.
+* Field Error Displays, editors, labels, Validation Summaries, and Submit / Save Controls are examples of consumers.
+* An enclosing container does not necessarily need to be a consumer; CSS such as `:has()` may derive its presentation from descendant state.
-* The diagram represents the plain-DOM implementation taught by this document.
+* The diagram represents the plain-DOM architecture taught by this document.
-* Framework integrations may replace DOM lookup and element callbacks with framework-native subscriptions, components, props, hooks, directives, services, or equivalent mechanisms.
+* Framework integrations may replace DOM lookup and element callbacks with components, props, hooks, directives, services, subscriptions, or other framework-native mechanisms.
-* Do not imply that the Dispatcher Function must know the behavior of individual UI widgets.
+* Do not imply that the Dispatcher Function understands the behavior of individual widgets.
-* Do not imply that CSS or ARIA belongs inside Jivs.
+* Do not imply that Jivs owns CSS, ARIA, popup behavior, or other presentation mechanics.
-* Field-level and form-level flows are instances of this same architecture.
+* Field-level and form-level flows are instances of the same architecture.
 * This is a summary architecture diagram, not a detailed event sequence.

 ### Reader takeaway

-Jivs reports validation state, application integration code dispatches that state to interested UI Consumers, and each consumer owns how the state is presented.
+Jivs reports validation state, application integration code dispatches that state to interested UI Consumers, and each consumer owns how that state is presented.

 ### Current representation